joemoose/dungeoneers.d20/docs/play.md

 ### Critical Success and Failure

-Rolling a **1** on either die for a **successful** save is a **critical success**, and the outcome will be better than you expected.
-Increase your LUCK attribute score by 1 point.
+Rolling a **1** on a check is a **critical success**, and the outcome will be better than you expected.
+Increase your LUCK attribute score by 1.

-Conversely, rolling a **20** on either die for a **failed** save is a **critical failure**, and the outcome is worse than expected.
+Conversely, rolling a **20** is a **critical failure**, and the outcome is worse than expected.
 Decrease your LUCK by 1.

-Partial successes do not modify your LUCK.

 ### Vantages

 The primary way to modify your attribute save is through vantages: favorable situations in the narrative beyond what might be considered typical have **advantages**, while unfavorable situations have **disadvantages**.
-Roll **an extra d20** (3d20) for the attribute save, but take the two **best** or **worst** results, respectively.
+Roll **an extra d20** (2d20) for the attribute save, but take only the **best** or **worst** result, respectively.

 !!! note "Notes"

 	- If you have multiple advantages or disadvantages, you take only one—they don't stack.
 	- However, if an action has multiple advantages without any disadvantages, it may no longer be risky and succeed automatically, per the GM.
-	- If you are in a situation with both advantages and disadvantages, they cancel each other out; you roll just two d20 as usual.
+	- If you are in a situation with advantages and disadvantages, they cancel each other out; you roll just one d20 as usual.

 !!!
 Tip